GeyserMC/GeyserWiki/_docs/geyser/geyser-api.md

 The GeyserApi interface serves as a central access point to various functionalities provided by the Geyser API, providing methods to e.g. interact with player connections.
 It extends the [BaseAPI](https://github.com/GeyserMC/api/blob/master/base/src/main/java/org/geysermc/api/GeyserApiBase.java) interface, which provides basic information about individual players.

-The class GeyserAPI is the base class of the API and you need to use it to access any part of the API.<br>
+The class GeyserApi is the base class of the API and you need to use it to access any part of the API.<br>
 To access it, you simply type:
 ```java
 GeyserApi.api();